-Board Policy Manual - A written document which includes all of the Charter School's board approved policies.
-It can be located on our website by clicking "About Us" -> "Governance" -> "Board of Directors" -> "Board Policy Manual."
+Board Policy Manual: A written document which includes all of the Charter School's board approved policies.
+A link to the Board Policy can be found on our website at www.compasscharters.org/about-us/board-of-directors.

-Charter - A written document, much like a contract, outlining the rights and obligations of a non-profit organization, company or school.
-In the case of charter schools, it is often a school district who approves the charter (in compliance with state laws).
+Charter: A written document, much like a contract, outlining the rights and obligations of a non-profit organization, company or school.
+For charter schools, it is often a school district which approves the charter (in compliance with state laws).
 The charter allows a charter school to operate with some freedoms that district schools do not have, however strong academic results and commitments made in the charter must be met as part of that contract.

-Educational Support Funds - The funds allocated to each scholar to be used for educational materials and services that have been approved by the School.
+Educational Support Funds: The funds allocated for educational materials and services that have been approved by the School for scholar use.